The Sen Type Language (STL)¶

 {

-var firstName : string [static]; // A string property
+var name : string [static];

 }